 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16:33)

-Jesus isn’t promising us a problem-free life, but He does promise us a problem-free eternity.
+Jesus isn’t promising us a problem-free life.